-Yes, Arts South Australia funds all music genres.
-However, through the Contemporary Music program, only projects that involve music that is composed and performed by South Australian based artists are eligible.
+Yes, the CMGP funds all music genres.
+However, only projects that involve original music that is composed and performed by South Australian based artists are eligible.

 If you are a jazz or classical musician performing or recording arrangements of pre-existing works, please consider funding through Arts South Australia’s Independent Makers and Presenters program.

 Can I get feedback as to why my application has not been funded?

 There is no formal feedback provided by the Contemporary Music assessment panel, however if you are unsuccessful and you intend to apply again in future, you may contact Elizabeth Reid (Program Officer) to get advice on your new application.

 An average of approximately 40% of applications are successful in receiving funding per round.
 Please note that the number of applications receiving funding in any round depends on various factors such as quality of the applications, amount being requested in funding, and the total number of applications received.
 Each round may attract 40-60 applications, and it is a highly competitive process.
 You are encouraged to attend an information session when available, to get tips on the applications process.